 The United States presidential election of 2016 was the 58th quadrennial American presidential election, held on Tuesday, November 8, 2016.
 The Republican ticket of businessman Donald Trump and Indiana Governor Mike Pence defeated the Democratic ticket of former Secretary of State Hillary Clinton and U.S. Senator from Virginia Tim Kaine.

 While Clinton received about 2.9 million more votes nationwide, a margin of 2.1% of the total cast, Trump won a victory in the Electoral College, winning 30 states with 306 pledged electors out of 538, and overturned the perennial swing states of Florida, Iowa and Ohio, as well as the "blue wall" of Michigan, Pennsylvania and Wisconsin, which had been Democratic strongholds in presidential elections since the 1990s.
 Leading up to the election, a Trump victory was projected unlikely by most media forecasts.

-Trump will be the fifth person in U.S. history to become president despite losing the nationwide popular vote.
-He will be the first president without any prior experience in public service, while Clinton was the first woman to be the presidential nominee of a major American party.
+Trump became the fifth person in U.S. history to become president despite losing the nationwide popular vote.
+He is the first president without any prior experience in public service, while Clinton was the first woman to be the presidential nominee of a major American party.